Sumithra49/sumithra49/README.md

 - 👨‍💻 All of my projects are available at [My Portfolio](My Portfolio)

-- 💬 Ask me about **JavaScript, React, Redux, Typescript Testing , Cypress, Node.js,Express.js, MongoDb, HTML, CSS.**
+- 💬 Ask me about ** JAVA, JavaScript, React, Redux, Typescript Testing , Cypress, Node.js,Express.js, MongoDb, HTML, CSS .**

 - 📫 How to reach me **sumithrat49@gmail.com**